openai/shap-e/model-card.md

 Like [Point-E](https://github.com/openai/point-e/blob/main/model-card.md), Shap-E can often generate coherent 3D objects when conditioned on a rendering from a single viewpoint.
 When conditioned on text prompts directly, Shap-E is also often capable of producing recognizable objects, although it sometimes struggles to combine multiple objects or concepts.

-Samples from Shap-E are typically lower fidelity than professional 3D assets, and often have rough edges, holes, or blurry surface textures.
+Samples from Shap-E are typically lower fidelity than professional 3D assets and often have rough edges, holes, or blurry surface textures.

 # Model Date